JohnGiorgi/DeCLUTR/README.md

 > See the SentEval repository for full details.

-Then you can run our helper script to evaluate a trained model against SentEval
+Then you can run our [script](scripts/run_senteval_benchmark.py) to evaluate a trained model against SentEval

 ```bash
 python scripts/run_senteval_benchmark.py SentEval tmp \